pinkpong111/network-architecture-theory/README.md

 ### 3.1 Definition

-> A **Decision Complex** *(DFG-specific term)* is a module within each agent that simultaneously activates multiple reasoning paths, detects directional conflict between them, and converges on a single output.
+> A **Decision Complex** is a module within each agent that simultaneously activates multiple reasoning paths, detects directional conflict between them, and converges on a single output.
 Conflict detection determines data classification and escalation routing.

 This structure exists at every layer of the fractal architecture — in degraded form at lower levels, in fuller form at higher levels.